realityforge/planet_quake/README.md

 For some reason, some essential compile tool was missing from node-slim.
 This is a list of all the build targets and their reasoning:

 * build-tools - install all the build tools needed for both builds.
-* build-cache - copy the output from grabbing master and installing.
 * build-latest - update the copy from cache to latest from github.
 * build-ded - dedicated server build.
 * build-js - quake js based emscripten build.
-* build-both - copy build outputs from both.
+* build-only - copy build outputs from both.

 * serve-tools - just an alias, might install server tools, runs on node.
 * serve-content - just serve the content in the build directory.
 * serve-quake3e - start a quake3e dedicated server with run options.
 * serve-both - start a dedicated server and web server.
 * repack - all tools needed to repack game content for web.
+* baseq3 - transcoded baseq3 assets for testing purposes.
+* latest - repack service and content server and dedicated server.
+* full - baseq3 testing content with everything in latest.

 Un-ironically, they are in order of layer likely to necessitate change from least to most.
 Might be easier to grab latest from dockerhub:

 `docker run -ti -v ~/Quake3e:/tmp/Quake3e -v /Applications/ioquake3/baseq3:/tmp/baseq3 -p 8080:8080 -p 27960:27960/udp --name quake3e briancullinan/quake3e:latest`

 Visit to view: